EliBarton/startup/README.md

 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - When somebody else gets a high score, you will get a popup telling you what they scored.

+Galaga game was also updated with more enemies and upgrades Enter score field is included for simpler testing of websocket